IJG-DR/surfs_up/README.md

 ## Summary:

 Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.

+Histogram by station and Scatter plot of precip vs temp by station to see if Oahu weather is localized (micro-climates), similar to the plots we did for the PyBer analysis.